 Complete the Descent checklist as a flow pattern prior to the initial approach fix (IAF).
-Reference the electronic checklist to verify all items of the Descent checklist are completed
+Reference the electronic checklist to verify all items of the Descent checklist are completed. • Notify ATC of the instrument failure and approach capabilities.

-- The aircraft should be configured as specified in the Descent checklist - Airspeed 120 KIAS - Power 18" MP (approximately) - Adjust power as required to manage the airspeed through the initial descent. - Flaps 0% - Adjust mixture for the appropriate altitude during the descent.
+- The aircraft should be configured as specified in the Descent checklist. - Airspeed 120 KIAS - 50% Power / 22" MP (approximately) - Adjust power as required to manage the airspeed through the initial descent. - Flaps 0% - Adjust mixture for the appropriate altitude throughout the descent.

-Load the approach into the flight plan, select the assigned or requested IAF.
+• Load the approach into the flight plan, select the assigned or requested IAF.